-Even though I am not including the links most people set up a website and blog.
+I think it’s best, to begin with a website.
+It can be simple to start if you don’t have any published books yet.
 This website is a combination blog and website using WordPress.
-I find it easy to use and manage from building the site from a template to revising and maintaining it.
+I find it easy to use and manage.
+It’s easy building your website from a template to revising and maintaining it.

 http://www.authorsden.com – Join with a basic membership for free and set up an author page.
 It includes your bio, photo, a listing of up to 4 books, stories, articles, news, your upcoming events, blog posts, and reviews.
 With upgraded memberships, there are additional features.
 You can also purchase advertising on the site.